DevL/macrohard/README.md

 Prepare two (2) reasonably capable terminal sessions/tabs/windows.
   E.g. iTerm2 on macOS.

+Ensure that ssh is installed on your workstation.
+  Unless you have Windows, you should be good to go already.

 If possible, use two (2) monitors.
   One for video conferencing.
   One for the two terminals.